Upcoming Webinar: Register now >>

 ./broker.sh start

-IMPORTANT: If your OS does not have systemd, you also need to replace broker.sh with the older script from the broker.sh.tar.gz archive available inside the main Broker archive.
+IMPORTANT: If your OS does not have systemd, you also need to replace broker.sh with the older script from the broker.sh.tar.gz archive, which is available inside the main Broker archive.

-It’s good practice to verify that the settings and license servers have remained the same in the GUI (if your Linux install has one) by running ./broker.sh config as well as checking that the Broker-monitored license managers are showing up in EasyAdmin’s License Servers window.
+It’s good practice to verify that the settings and license servers have remained the same in the GUI (if your Linux install has one) by running ./broker.sh config and checking that the Broker-monitored license managers are showing up in EasyAdmin’s License Servers window.

 Broker.sh commands